RoseMcc04/CS-3667-RoseMcc/Week6Notes/Testing.md

 ## Why Automate?

+- Run more quickly
+- Run more often (enabled by the previous point)
+- Integrate with standard build process (part of many agile methods)
+- Use tests as lightweight specifications of behavior, build programs around tests (TDD)
+- Provide almost real-time checks with distributed project teams (continuous integration)
+- Ensure changes do not break existing code, old bugs do not reappear

 ### Why might automation be difficult?

+- *Not sure, let's look at the challenges*

 ### Automation Challenges

+- Poor software decomposition
+- Difficulty in providing test oracles
+- Difficulty in testing systems with complex interactions (how do you test components that rely on many other components?)
+- How do you simulate interfacts meant for humans (GUIs in desktop apps, web-based interfaces)
+- Any others?

 ### Standard Automated Testing Steps

+- Fixture Setup
+- Exercise SUT
+- Result Verification
+- Fixture Teardown

 #### Fixture Setup

+- Simple code may just need to be called
+- What happens when we have more complicated code with more dependencies?
+- A test fixture provides the context needed to execute the code
+- *"Everything a system under test (SUT) needs to have in place so that we can exercise the SUT for the purpose of verifying its behavior.", xUnit Test Patterns: Refactoring Test Code*

 #### Exercise SUT

+- SUT = System Under Test
+- This is the part of the system we are actually testing (a specific method, an entire class, a component consisting of multiple classes, or the entire system)
+- This part of the system is exercised (i.e., run) by a test case
+- The testing framework collects the results of the test

 #### Result Verification

+- During execution, need to collect information needed to know if SUT works correctly
+- Result verification = checking to ensure the result is correct
+- Test oracle: determines if test is correct
+- As we mentioned above, finding a suitable oracle is not always easy...

 #### Fixture Teardown

+- After execution and verification, need to clean up, set state back to what it was at the start
+- This process is called "fixture teardown"
+- What challenges can this bring?

 ## Test Cases and Testing Frameworks